How To Recognize Signs You Have Abandonment Issues ( & What To do About It)

 You can push someone away, if you are constantly thinking that they will abandon you.
 No one wants to be accused of something they’re not doing, whereby it might eventually end up becoming self-fulfilling that they abandon you when they feel you do not trust them.

-So, what to do if you show signs you have abandonment issues?
+So, what do you do if you’re suffering signs of abandonment issues?

 All of these behaviors’ may momentarily alleviate the pain of feeling abandoned, but they can sabotage your relationships if you don’t know how to deal with your triggers.
 If you notice you have a fear of abandonment, therapy allows you to work through the feelings of abandonment to overcome the fear and interrupt the behaviors by unlearning the patterns derived from anxious attachment.

-Nancy Carbone has a M.Soc Sc (Couns) who is an author and relationship therapist who helps her clients to break through the barriers to get the love they want.
+Nancy Carbone has a M.Soc Sc (Couns) who is a relationship therapist who helps her clients clients struggling with abandonment issues to break through the barriers to get the love they want.
+For more information contact 0449861147 or send an email

 Back to Blog Home